sprucelabsai/developer.spruce.ai/best/index.md

 Build Better
 ****

-It will take every to make implement these standards across the platform.
+It will take everyone to hold the line on these standards across the platform.
 Anytime we see something that needs to be refactored to follow best practices, we do it.
-We do this because we are proud of what we create and have lived thourgh the pain of not doing it.
+We do this because we are proud of what we build and have lived through the pain of not doing it.

 ## CRUD Events